Convert Partnership to LLP

 NOC from owner

-No Objection Certificate to be obtained from the owner of registered office
+No Objection Certificate (NOC) from the owner of the registered office premises.

 Rent Agreement

-Rent Agreement of the registered office should be provided, if any
+Rent Agreement of the registered office premises, if applicable.

 RoF